 LEADERSHIP

-Tatiana L. Lane-Secretary
+Tatiana L. Lane: Secretary

 For over 10 years, Tatiana has advanced her experience with youth through internships, employment opportunities and overtime volunteerism through mentoring.
 She started as an intern at Cook County Juvenile Court, during her junior year at Howard University.
 Her desire to grow as a professional and gain work experience led to a passion for working with undeserved and at risk youth.
 These experiences provided a vast appreciation for the many clubs, extracurricular activities, and summer academic programs in which she participated as a teen.
 However, it also showed her one of the missing components in the lives of the youth with whom she worked – someone who cared and could help them to see and fulfill their potential.
 She was determined to be this someone.